 Due to its large size and preference for high humidity, this orchid generally performs better outdoors than indoors.
-If you wish to try it as a houseplant, a clump – which usually contains three to five canes – needs a pot at least 12 inches in diameter.
+If you wish to try it as a houseplant, a clump, which usually contains three to five canes, needs a pot at least 12 inches in diameter.
 The bamboo orchid isn't picky about its medium and can be grown in regular potting soil, sphagnum moss or a more typical orchid mix of 1 part organic potting soil, 1 part coarse orchid bark and 1 part sand.

-Fertilize it once a week from spring to fall with a 20-20-20 plant food, mixing 1/4 teaspoon of the crystals into 1 gallon of water, or according to label directions if they vary from this rate.
+Fertilize it once a week from spring to fall with a 20-20-20 plant fertilizer, mixing 1/4 teaspoon of the crystals into 1 gallon of water, or according to label directions if they vary from this rate.
 Always follow label instructions, which vary among products.
 If possible, move the plant outdoors during the summer, setting it in shade at first, and gradually accustoming it to full sun.

 If you wish to grow the bamboo orchid outdoors, place it in a protected, raised bed in full or partial sun.
 That bed should be filled with a humus-rich soil, which is about 2 parts compost, 1 part topsoil and 1 part coarse sand.
-Space the plants 1 foot apart in that bed and mulch it with 3 inches of shredded bark -- to keep the soil moist -- but don't allow the mulch to touch the plant's stems.
+Space the plants 1 foot apart in that bed and mulch it with 3 inches of shredded bark to keep the soil moist, but don't allow the mulch to touch the plant's stems.

 Water the bed about once every three days when there is no rain, or however often is necessary to prevent the soil from drying out.
 Bamboo orchids need consistent soil moisture without being overwatered.